cpardue/projects/mx_recon/README.md

 Give it a try.
 If you like it, steal it and make it your own.
 ______________________________________________________________
 **Some functionality ideas:**
-* check MX Hostnames against known mail providers (Google, Cisco, Outlook, AWS, etc) - Pending
-* check SPF hostnames against MX hostnames to gauge SPF health - Pending
 * check SPF final action to gauge SPF health - DONE
-* check DMARC percentage and final action to gauge DMARC health - In Progress
 * save results to a file - DONE
+* check DMARC percentage and policy action to gauge DMARC health - In Progress
+* check MX Hostnames against known mail providers (Google, Cisco, Outlook, Proofpoint, etc) - Pending
+* check SPF hostnames against MX hostnames to gauge SPF health - Pending
 * read csv list of domains, output multiple results files - Pending
 * argparse for accepting cli arguments - Pending